 The duo’s festival performances include: Knockengorroch Festival, Eden Festival, Equinox Festival, Willowman Festival, Leigh Folk Festival, Festival8, Festival x-24, Fire In the Mountain, Llangollen Fringe Festival, Blue Lagoon Festival, Tanner Fest, Radnor Fringe Festival, Alice's Wicked Tea Party, Wrex Fest, Hidden Hill Festival, JudeAnt Festival, Krayina Mriy, Trypilske Kolo, and many more.

 In August 2021 they received a Help Musicians award to release their highly anticipated album "Glass" that is set for release in 2022.
-Their latest single and music video "House of Shards" will be released on 7th October 2021.
+Their recent singles "Something Broke Inside" and "House of Shards" accompanied by its music video have been notable successes.
+17th January will see the release of a new collaborative single with Norwegian artist Runa de Luna.